ruslanbegmurodov777-wq/ruzmovies/FIXES_SUMMARY.md

 3. Verifying JWT token creation and verification
 4. Testing frontend-backend communication
 5. Confirming CORS is properly configured
+6. Verifying that all icon files are properly loaded

-These fixes should resolve the common JWT error, the 500 error when logging in, and the Express 5 path pattern issue, providing a more robust deployment process for the Ruzmovie application.
+These fixes should resolve the common JWT error, the 500 error when logging in, the Express 5 path pattern issue, the missing icon files issue, and the CORS configuration issue, providing a more robust deployment process for the Ruzmovie application.